 # Parallelism options - based on cpu count BB_NUMBER_THREADS ?= "4" PARALLEL_MAKE ?= "-j 4"

 Be sure to save your changes to the local.conf file before closing.

-The default build target is arago-core-tisdk-bundle, which includes all TISDK demos and support.
+The default build target is arago-core-tisdk-image, which includes all TISDK demos and support.

-If building for am5726 or am5716 MACHINE targets, the video and graphics support will be removed from the output regardless of the image target as am57x6 hardware does not support these features.
+If building for am5726-phycore-rdk or am5716-phycore-rdk, the video and graphics support will be removed from the output regardless of the image target as am57x6 hardware does not support these features.

-The following will start a build from scratch.
-This by default generates a bootloader, Linux kernel, root filesystem images, and installs the toolchain by default.
+The following will start a build from scratch including installation of the toolchain as well as bootloader, Linux kernel, and root filesystem images.

 - Bootloader: MLO, u-boot.img